Mayur-Shashidhar/PESU-Talkies-Website/README.md

 - **Heads Page:** Lists all Club Heads and Domain Heads, with detailed, animated profile cards for each (photo, vision, etc.).
 - **Head Detail Animations:** Each head's photo is revealed with a vertical split animation (glass-like effect), and all details are styled for clarity and modernity.
 - **Domains Page:** Overview of all 11 club domains, each with a detail page and description.
+- **Projects Page:**
-- **Projects Page:** Showcases Short Films and Series, each with detail pages (release date, premise, links, crew/cast, etc.).
+  - Showcases Short Films and Series, each with detail pages (release date, premise, links, crew/cast, etc.).
+  - Short Films are displayed in a horizontal marquee with smooth, continuous scrolling animation.
+  - All short film and series cards expand and show a glowing yellow outline on hover for a modern, interactive feel.
+  - When searching, matching short films and series are shown as individual cards in a horizontal row, with the same hover effects as the marquee.
+  - Series cards now have the same expanding and yellow outline hover effect as short films.
+  - All cards are clickable and navigate to their respective detail pages.
+  - Responsive and visually consistent layout for both marquee and search results.
 - **Short Film & Series Detail Pages:**
   - Each project has a poster with animated reveal and is fully visible on mobile.
   - Crew and Cast sections for each film/series (including VAM TV, SHADOWS, THE DEVIL'S LULLABY, MISSED CONNECTIONS IN TAXI, SAMARPANE, etc.).